YoungjaeLee/community/contributors/design-proposals/resource-management/live-and-inplace-vertical-scaling.md

 ## Combining Stateful Set Update options with Vertical Scaling

-'StatefulSet' supports two update options with spec.updateStrategy.type, where OnDelete applies the changed spec when restarting a pod after an explicit delete command and the RollingUpdate is applied by the controller by restarting each of the pods that are members of the Stateful set with the changed values, in reverse ordinal sequence (see [https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets) for more details).
+`StatefulSet` supports two update options with `spec.updateStrategy.type`, where OnDelete applies the changed spec when restarting a pod after an explicit delete command and the RollingUpdate is applied by the controller by restarting each of the pods that are members of the Stateful set with the changed values, in reverse ordinal sequence (see [https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets) for more details).

 In the table below we propose how the resource resizing directives for vertical scaling can be applied in conjunction with the 'StatefulSet' update strategy.